PetePrattis/mouse-events-and-counters-in-visual-csharp/README.md

 > #### Description of project
 >
->>A windows form application implementing basic layout elements and keeping track of mouse click, hover, enter, button clicked and other events and showing them to the user.
+>>A windows forms application implementing basic layout elements and keeping track of mouse click, hover, enter, button clicked and other events and showing them to the user.

 > #### About this project
 >